 iv.
 Your faithfulness every night: “We have a day’s more experience than we had in the morning; therefore we have more power to sing of God’s faithfulness.”
 (Spurgeon)

 d.
-On an instrument: Worship and honor to God may also be expressed in music, and with a variety of instruments.
-However, it should be done with harmonious sound, meaning that those who dedicate their music to service of God and His people should endeavor to be harmonious and excellent in their presentation of the music.
+On an instrument: Worship and honor to God may be expressed in music, with a variety of instruments.
+However, it should be done with harmonious sound, meaning that those who dedicate their music to serving God and His people should endeavor to be harmonious and excellent in their presentation of the music.

 i.
 “I know that there is a tradition in the church that opposes the use of musical instruments in worship, but I do not see how it can stand in the light of these and other Bible passages.”
 (Boice)

 ii.
-These first three verses of Psalm 92 show that worshipping and honoring God has many different aspects and expressions.
-The sense is that we should worship God in any available and honoring way.
+The first three verses of this psalm show that worshipping and honoring God have many different aspects and expressions.
+We should worship God in any available and honoring way.

 · It may be thanksgiving, singing, or declaration.